chr26195/PMLP/README.md

 <img src="materials/illustration.png" width="900">

 ### What's news
+[2023.05.04] We add a new "PMLP Extensions / Frequent Questions" section summarizing extensions of PMLP and frequently asked questions.
+We would like to thank the readers who raised questions via email or during the ICLR in-person poster session.

-[2023.04.11] We upload the (conference version) slide and add a "Quick Guide" section summarizing different ways to implement PMLP.
+[2023.04.11] We upload the (conference version) slide and add a "Quick Guide" section summarizing four ways to implement PMLP, with discussions of their advantages and limitations.

 [2023.02.09] We release the early version of our codes for reproducibility (more detailed info will be updated soon).